pydantic/pydantic/docs/migration.md

 * The JSON schema for `Optional` fields now indicates that the value `null` is allowed.
 * The `Decimal` type is now exposed in JSON schema (and serialized) as a string.
-* The JSON schema no longer preserves named tuples as named tuples.
+* The JSON schema no longer preserves namedtuples as namedtuples.
 * The JSON schema we generate by default now targets draft 2020-12 (with some OpenAPI extensions).
 * When they differ, you can now specify if you want the JSON schema representing the inputs to validation, or the outputs from serialization.